LightPath Technologies (LPTH)

 Share Issuance

-- LightPath Technologies completed a Securities Purchase Agreement in fiscal year 2025, generating approximately $32.2 million in proceeds, which included the issuance of Series G Convertible Preferred Stock and warrants.
+- To finance the acquisition of G5 Infrared, the company undertook a Securities Purchase Agreement, resulting in approximately $32.2 million in proceeds through the issuance of Series G Convertible Preferred Stock and warrants.

 Inbound Investments

-- LightPath Technologies received an $8.0 million strategic investment from Ondas Holdings and Unusual Machines in September 2025, facilitated by a private placement of common stock, to support its expansion in the drone/UAV sector and for general corporate purposes.
+- In September 2025, LightPath Technologies secured an $8.0 million strategic investment from Ondas Holdings and Unusual Machines to support its growth in providing IR imaging solutions for the drone/UAV sector.

 Outbound Investments

-- The company acquired Visimid in fiscal year 2023, with the goal of strengthening its capabilities in cameras and sensors and accelerating its strategic shift towards value-added infrared systems.
+- LightPath Technologies acquired Visimid Technologies in July 2023 to enhance its capabilities in cameras and sensors and accelerate its strategic shift towards value-added infrared systems.

 Capital Expenditures